StephanSchmiedmayer/PythonTemplate/README.md

 ## Usage

-How to use the software / library.
+_How to use the software / library.
-If necessary include any warnings about common problems / misusage.
+If necessary include any warnings about common problems / misusage._

 ## Testing

-How to execute the test suite.
+_How to execute the test suite._

 ## Roadmap

-Where is this project currently going?
+_Where is this project currently going?_

 ## Contributing

-How to contribute to the project.
+_How to contribute to the project._

-### Publish

-Release workflow of the project.

 ## License